 Some of us have been told how “special” and “one-of-a-kind” we are.
 Traveling help’s you realize that’s kind of not really so.
 The average person is not really all that important, it is more about how you live your life.
 The world is a great place and a big place, we each make up a tiny one in over seven billion, part of it.
 As complex as life is, we are just passing ships in the night to the person sitting next to us on the bus, plane or subway.
 This can sound depressing, but it serves as a reminder to remain humble in the great scheme of things, and to “not sweat the small stuff” and hopefully you will see…… it is all small stuff !
 Enjoy the journey……

 WWOOF (World Wide Opportunities on Organic Farms), has been around for over 50 years.
 It began in the UK, but now operates of over 100 countries.
-It is believed to be the first and the original cultural exchange program.
+It is operated by a network of hosts in each country, thru a national organization, that facilitate home stays/farm stays on organic, sustainable living and permaculture project, farms and holdings.
+It is believed to be the first and the original cultural exchange program allowing urban dwellers to experience country, farming and a sustainable way of life.
 What WWOOF in Thailand does is offers unique, quality cultural exchange stays in farm family home’s and rural farm stays.
-Ususally highly experienced hosts offer unique adventure in rural and sometimes urban life in the country of your choice..
+Ususally highly experienced hosts offer a unique adventure in rural and sometimes urban life in the country of your choice.
 Low or no cost, education, cultural exchange, and sustainable living skills are the norm but each site is different, so read about each host.

 WWOOF began in the early 1970s in the UK.
 Originally WWOOF allowed volunteers from the city to stay on organic farms and join in with the annual fall harvest which was and is very labor intensive.